tiamarie17/tia-weekend-jquery-salary-calculator/README.md

 My next step was to add click listeners for the submit and delete buttons in the readyNow function within the JS file.

 I created a function onDelete to give instructions to remove input about an employee from the DOM when the delete button is clicked.
 To do this, I used the keyword this to refer to the button that was clicked, and removed its parents which removes one entire row of information at a time from the DOM.
+I also used the .text() method to get the string of the employee information that was removed from the DOM.
+I used the split method to get the string into individual words and put it into an array.
+The last part of this function loops through the employee array employee IDs and compares them to the employee ID that was removed and put into the other array.
+Once the match is found, I used the splice method to remove that index number from the employee array so that it will update.

 When the submit button is clicked, a function called getInfo runs.